 - From other entities in the Nordea Group or other entities which we collaborate with.

-2. How Nordea Life Assurance may use your personal data and the lawful basis for doing so
+2. How Nordea Life Assurance uses your personal data and the lawful basis for doing so

-- Preventing, investigating and uncovering money laundering, terrorist financing, and fraud
+- Preventing, investigating and uncovering money laundering and terrorist financing

 - Sanctions screening

 - Reporting to the tax authorities, the police as well as the enforcement and supervisory authorities

 - Risk management obligations, including those related to insurance risks and capital adequacy requirements

 - Other obligations related to service or product specific legislation, for example legislation governing securities, funds and insurance.

 We use your personal data where necessary to further our legitimate interests, as long as those legitimate interests are not overridden by your interests or fundamental rights and freedoms.

 Examples of our processing based on legitimate interests: